lalinchik/cdp-gulp/README.md

 You can run build with minigication by adding argument `--env production` when invoking gulp.
 See `build:prod` as example.

 > NOTE: Order of patterns for `gulp.src()` should follow files cascade in expected result.

+### 08-sprites-and-images-optimizations

+Next example shows how to build sprites with `gulp.spritesmith` plugin and put optimized images into `build/images` folder.

+Also we have to update tasks dependencies to preserve proper order and generate sprites before we optimize images and processing LESS.